 Empowering individuals to reach goals and maximize independence.

-Occupational therapists assist people in achieving their goals, maintaining or rebuilding their independence, and participating in the everyday activities that they need to do or that simply make life worth living.
-Our program is a three-year curriculum, which combines didactic and clinical education.
+Occupational therapists assist people in achieving their goals, maintaining or rebuilding their independence and participating in the everyday activities that they need to do or that simply make life worth living.
+Our program is a three-year curriculum that combines didactic and clinical education.

 The Occupational Therapy Doctorate program at USD is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
-The majority of this program is delivered face-to-face, on campus, with exception of Level I & Level II Fieldwork and the Capstone Experience, and is designed for individuals who do not hold a degree in occupational therapy.
+The majority of this program is delivered face-to-face, on campus, with exception of Level I and Level II fieldwork and the capstone experience, and is designed for those who do not hold a degree in occupational therapy.
 See accreditation for more information regarding the ACOTE accreditation process.

-The post-professional clinical Doctorate in Occupational Therapy at the University of South Dakota is designed for licensed occupational therapists who graduated with a Master of Science degree in Occupational Therapy and wish to advance their careers through the development and application of new knowledge and skills.
-The Occupational Therapy Doctorate degree is conferred upon completion of a five semester, 24 credit curriculum that is offered fully online and is uniquely tailored to the professional aspirations of each practitioner.
+The post-professional clinical O.T.D. at the University of South Dakota is designed for licensed occupational therapists who graduated with a Master of Science degree in occupational therapy and wish to advance their careers through the development and application of new knowledge and skills.
+The O.T.D. is conferred upon completion of a five-semester, 24-credit curriculum that is offered fully online and is uniquely tailored to the professional aspirations of each practitioner.

-Post-professional OTD: The post-professional OTD will begin in fall 2015 with a cohort beginning each fall for 5 years.
+Post-professional O.T.D.: The post-professional O.T.D. began in fall 2015 with a cohort beginning each fall for 5 years.
 The deadline for application for fall 2017 is June 1, 2017.